lynnfaraday/aresmush.com/_root/tutorials/code/remove-field.md

 You make some code to set it, and now some characters have a favorite color.

 Now you've decided you don't need favorite color after all.
 You remove it from the class.
-Everything seems fine, until the next time someone logs in, then bam!
+Everything seems fine, but then you start seeing all kinds of warning messages in the logs:

-    undefined method `favorite_color=' for #<AresMUSH::Character:0x007fcca57994f0>
+    WARN - Model AresMUSH::Character failed to respond to favorite_color undefined method `favorite_color='

 This is happening because you've got data for `favorite_color` in the databse, but nowhere to put it on the Character object!
-Ohm assumes that's a coding mistake and throws an error.
+Ohm assumes that's a coding mistake and gives you a warning.

 ## Removing Fields Safely

 To prevent this from happening, you should set all instances of the field to `nil` in the database **before** removing it from the code.

-> <i class="fa fa-exclamation-triangle"></i> **Note:** If the field was originally a special data type (like DateTime or Integer) we need to change it to a string data type first.
+> <i class="fa fa-exclamation-triangle"></i> **Note:** If the field was originally a special data type (like DateTime or Integer) we need to change it to a string data type first by removing the `type` specification.
 Otherwise our nil may be converted to a default value (like 0).

 For example, assume we have: